Elektroarzt/simplebus2-mqtt-bridge/README.md

 ## Electronics

 The electronics draw power from the bus voltage and require no additional power source.
-A Seeeduino ESP32-C3 XIAO serves as the controller board.
+A Seeed Studio XIAO ESP32C3 serves as the controller board.

 ![Schematics V2 1](https://github.com/Elektroarzt/simplebus2-mqtt-bridge/assets/61664171/115db3b3-a06b-46df-984c-68052d103bfa)